nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### - Edit Trip

-Edit the attributes of a Trip
+Edit the attributes of a Trip.
+This command can only be used when no trip is open.

 Input syntax:
 ```